 i.
 All your offerings: “The minchah, which is here mentioned, was a gratitude-offering.
 It is rarely used to signify a bloody sacrifice.”
 (Clarke)

 b.
 May He remember…and accept your burnt sacrifice: This reminds us that not all sacrifices are accepted before God.
 If they were not offered with faith and in accordance with the Levitical system, they would not be remembered or accepted by God.

 i.
 Burnt sacrifice: “The olah here mentioned was a bloody sacrifice.
 The blood of the victim was spilt at the altar, and the flesh consumed.”
 (Clarke)

 ii.
 The place of faith was important in the Old Testament sacrificial system.
-The one who brought the offering had to trust in the ultimate, perfect sacrifice that God would one day provide, the one that each animal sacrifice pointed towards (Genesis 22:8, 22:14).
+The one who brought the offering had to trust in the ultimate, perfect sacrifice that God would one day provide, the one that each animal sacrifice pointed toward (Genesis 22:8, 22:14).

 iii.
 “The prayer for acceptance of the burnt offering is very graphic, since the word rendered ‘accept’ is literally ‘esteem fat.’”
 (Maclaren)

 c.
 Selah: The idea in the Hebrew for this word (occurring 74 times in the Old Testament) is for a pause.
 Most scholars think it speaks of a reflective pause, a pause to meditate on the words just spoken.
 It may also be a musical instruction, or a musical interlude of some kind.

 i.
 We take this Selah as an opportunity to consider Jesus, and see that this prayer was appropriate for Him as He faced the cross.
 The prayer was worthy to be prayed – that God would indeed remember and accept the offering Jesus made on the cross, which could rightly be called a burnt sacrifice, as it was burned with the fire of God’s righteous judgment, and Jesus held nothing back in this sacrifice.

 May He grant you according to your heart’s desire,